aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbooksettings/_index.md

 ```

-the Locale used by this workbook.
+Gets the Locale used by this workbook.
 Returns null if neither Locale nor [getRegion()](../../com.aspose.cells/workbooksettings\#getRegion--) is set.

 **Returns:**
 java.util.Locale